-Current Chinese laws provide differing requirements for how government should manage third-party recommendations.
+Chinese laws provide differing requirements for third-party recommendations.
 For example, the Administrative Licensing Law stipulates that an administrative agency considering a license application may not require any applicant to purchase services or commodities, or make other unreasonable requests, as a condition for receiving the license.
-12 Further, the Tendering and Bidding Law forbids any approval authority from imposing certain products or service providers on the tenderer.
-13 Despite this, many USCBC companies felt a great deal of pressure from local government officials to use government-recommended service providers.
-Several companies noted that if they chose not to use a government-approved entity recommended to them, they ran the risk of licensing delays and strained government relations.
+9 Further, the Tendering and Bidding Law forbids any approval authority from imposing certain products or service providers on the tenderer.
+10 Despite this, many USCBC companies felt a great deal of pressure from local officials to use government-recommended service providers.
+Several companies noted that if they chose not to use the government-approved entity recommended to them, they ran the risk of licensing delays and strained relations.
 In the end, pressure to use government-recommended service providers could create opportunities for corruption.